 To avoid such spyware, choose a reputable internet security package that can secure your computer from spyware.

 Firewall software and/or hardware can be used to prevent hackers from gaining access to your computer via the internet.
 You authorise the internet traffic that is allowed to pass to and from your computer.
 This can add further security to your computer and is often already present within a business network or as part of an internet security software package.

 Always ensure that you have the latest version of your browser installed, together with any patches that are available.
-New discoveries are always being made by hackers on how they can infiltrate browser security, so patches are required to ensure that you are not vulnerable in any web browsing.
-The LLL recommends using the latest version of either Microsoft Internet Explorer or Mozilla Firefox.
+New discoveries are always being made by hackers on how they can infiltrate browser security, so patches are required to ensure that you are not vulnerable in any web browser.
+LLL recommends using the latest version of either Microsoft Edge or Google Chrome.

-The LLL does not send any unsolicited emails in relation to Internet Banking.
-You should never provide any financial details including your Login ID or Access Code in response to an unsolicited email request.
-The intention of the hacker is to be able to obtain these details directly from you so that they can then login and perform transactions on your account.
-Hoax emails can lead you to a false website that can look genuine.
-The LLL does, however, offer a secure method of sending an email to the LLL through Internet Banking.
+LLL does not send any unsolicited emails in relation to Internet Banking.
+You should never provide any financial details, including your Login ID or Password in response to an unsolicited email request.
+LLL does, however, offer a secure method of sending an email to the LLL through Internet Banking.

 Not using a known secure computer?